paufer2337/TestCSharpApi/Frontend/content/productsPage.md

 # Products
-Our products are from Sweden, with proper Swedish names and descriptions. 😊
+Our dogs are selectivly imported by certified working dog breeders within the service, military and police area 😊